 - John: Auto-Classify Images in SharePoint Online library via Flow for Free

-Accordingly the technique described in this blog at least may well only be of relevance should you wish to expose the EXIF metadata for historical data but this blog at least should hopefully be useful for many people caught off guard when Microsoft deprecated this functionality automatically within SharePoint Online.
+This blog at least should hopefully be useful for many people caught off guard when Microsoft deprecated this functionality automatically within SharePoint Online.

 Power Apps & SharePoint Demos with EXIF Image Metadata Extraction